lni-dev/moodle-qtype_regexmatch/syntax.md

+THIS IS A FUTURE SYNTAX WHICH IS NOT YET IMPLEMENTED!

 # Regexmatch Syntax
 This file contains information used for both the regexmatch question type and the (future) regexmatch gap-filling question type.